stennety/mywebsite/_posts/2020-05-24-SiegeBreaker.md

 ### Protocol Design:
 The two parts of DR:
-- _Signaling: Set ToS bits and Snort IDS to generate alerts at the controller._
+- _Signaling: Set ToS bits and let Snort IDS generate alerts for the controller_

 	The  client  covertly  signals  the  Decoy  Router  by sending out a special ToS bit pattern and sequence of bytes in the payload.
 This packet gets picked up by the Snort IDS listening in on _all_ the traffic arriving at the SDN switch (via _port mirroring_).
 If the payload has a "START" string in its content, it alerts the controller to enable DR. If the payload instead has a "STOP" string, Snort alerts the controller to disable DR. In both scenarios, the IP address of the client requesting these services is also passed onto the controller.
 - _Redirection: On receiving an alert from the Snort IDS, the controller installs redirection flows onto the switch_